 - Psychiatric illness and seizure

-Solutions to curb the pollution
+Solutions to curb noise pollution

 Unfortunately, unlike in the case of water pollution, we cannot take too many individual measures to protect ourselves from noise pollution.
-What is needed is community action to insist governments and authorities to implement pollution control norms.
+What is needed is community action to insist on governments and authorities to implement pollution control norms.

 The urban development authority of every city, in its master plan, clearly segregates and separates noisy and polluting industries from residential areas.
 However, deviations from the master plan are rampant across India, resulting in industries and commercial spaces being established in residential areas.
 This is a primary cause for increase in noise pollution.
 Community action is needed to insist the authorities to follow the master plan.
 Construction of sound-proof rooms for extremely noisy industries may also be a viable solution.

 While motor vehicles with jarring sounds for horns and damaged exhaust pipes are banned, they still continue to plague our cities.
 These sharp sounds can have severe impacts.
-Strict enforcement of laws, and increase and maintenance of ‘no horn’ silence zones near schools and hospitals can be effective.
+Strict enforcement of laws and increase and maintenance of ‘no horn’ silence zones near schools and hospitals can be effective.

 Power Off: Electronic devices like TV, mobile phones and music systems are the primary sources of noise inside our homes.
 Strictly regulate time spent on these devices as at some level, your brain can convert even normal sounds into white noise and prove to be harmful.